 InvoiceLine/Item/Description = “Original price = -30.00, original settlement volume = 1,000.00”

-Important: This issue is under investigation by service providers.
+Important: This issue continues to be under investigation by eSM users and service providers.
 The above statement does not represent an agreed solution.
 The issue only occurs for invoices with multiple line items where one or more line items have a negative price.
-Related to issue 13 in the issue log.
+The workaround to use negative quantities is factually wrong and may give rise to confusion from a taxation perspective.
+Member companies will be informed of any progress regarding this request.

 Enrichment